 Do you ever just feel weary?
 There are seasons of motherhood when you are in the trenches of laundry, parenting, cooking, and doing all the things – that you just feel worn out.
 As moms, our plates are full.

 Motherhood can be physically exhausting.
 Sleep is a beautiful but sometimes elusive thing.
 Taking care of a home is physical work.
-Lugging children and groceries are a workout unto itself.
+Lugging children and groceries is a workout unto itself.
 Yet, sometimes we are more than just physically tired.
 Sometimes we are worn out, weary, and tired.
 Discover Bible verses for the Weary that can encourage you.

 What does it mean to be weary?

 Weariness is a condition of the heart and spirit.
 We have a weary soul.

 Sometimes we are so tired of dealing with a child’s attitude that we are weary.
 Sometimes we are so exasperated and dejected from dealing with someone from church, our extended family, work, or at another activity – that we are weary.